Špela Pretnar

 Špela Pretnar (born 5 March 1973) is a Slovenian former alpine skier.

 In her career, Pretnar won six races in Alpine Skiing World Cup races, with 13 podiums altogether.
 In the 1999–2000 season, she won a small crystal globe in slalom.
 Pretnar was named Slovenian sportswoman of the year in 2000.
 Pretnar represented Slovenia at the 2002 Winter Olympics.

-Pretnar was a sports reporter at a Slovenian commercial TV station POP TV.She have a son with name Mak Rebolj (born October 2010).
+Pretnar was a sports reporter at a Slovenian commercial TV station POP TV.
+She has a son named Mak Rebolj (born October 2010).